-The executable model transformation code facilitating the conversion step is created automatically from a mapping specification between Ecore and ODM by means of a code generator.
-The mapping specification is created with the Atlas Model Weaver (AMW) [7] which is an Eclipse plug-in allowing to weave links between metamodels or models, resulting in a so called weaving model.
+This sub-section describes the method that is used for creating executable model transformation code facilitating the conversion step.
+Thereby, a mapping specification between Ecore and ODM serves as input for a code generator, which produces executable QVT-like model transformation code.
+The mapping specification is created with the Atlas Model Weaver (AMW) [8] which is an Eclipse plug-in allowing to weave links between metamodels or models, resulting in a so called weaving model.

-In the context of ModelCVS, which builds on AMW's weaving mechanism, we more specifically refer to a weaving model as a bridging, as it constitutes a mapping specification according to a certain integration scenario [15] of which executable model transformation code can be generated.
+In the context of ModelCVS, which builds on AMW's weaving mechanism, we more specifically refer to a weaving model as a bridging, as it constitutes a mapping specification according to a certain integration scenario [17] of which executable model transformation code can be generated.
 For defining the mapping between Ecore and ODM we employ a bridging language that denotes a translation of Ecore models into ODM models in a semantics preserving way.
 This language is defined analogously to a weaving metamodel for the AMW.
-The semantics of this bridging language is then operationally specified in an adjacent code generator, which produces ATL [14] code that finally performs the actual conversion step.
+The semantics of this bridging language is then operationally specified in an adjacent code generator, which produces ATL [16] code that finally performs the actual conversion step.